closerdao/tdf-game-guide/05_token-economy/distribution.md

 - **Transferability** - Subject to applicable regulations
 - **Annual Renewal** - Stay rights reset each year (non-rollover)

-## 🎮 ACQUISITION QUESTS
+## 🔄 ACQUISITION METHODS

 Ways to acquire $TDF tokens:

 - **Purchase** - Buy directly through the bonding curve
-- **Earn** - Complete bounties and receive from Sweat Reserve
+- **Earn** - Complete contributions and receive from Sweat Reserve
-- **Receive** - Gifts from other players or the DAO
+- **Receive** - Gifts from other members or the DAO
 - **Delegate** - Borrow voting power (not token ownership)

 ---

-*"Our token distribution isn't just fair—it's regenerative by design."* 🌀
+*"Our token distribution isn't just fair—it's regenerative by design."*